Politics and Irish Society

 - The second section examines key elements of a political system including the role of political institutions such as constitutions and electoral systems in shaping how society and government functions.
 We examine the idea and role of the separation of powers, representation, the executive, and the judiciary.

-- Focusing on democratic theory, this section explores the conditions that promote and constrain the emergence of democracy and examine authoritarian resilience and re-emergence in various parts of the world.
+- Focusing on democratic theory, this final section explores the conditions that promote and constrain the emergence of democracy and examine authoritarian resilience and re-emergence in various parts of the world.

 Recommended Reading List